-CBH requires its provider network to have processes and procedures in place for checking the requisite exclusion databases for excluded individuals and the Social Security Death Master File (DMF) monthly.
+CBH requires its provider network to have processes and procedures in place for checking the requisite exclusion databases for excluded individuals monthly and the Social Security Death Master File (DMF) upon hire and annually.
+See CBH Provider Bulletin 21-01: Social Security Death Master File.
 Excluded entities or individuals are barred from participating in federally funded healthcare programs (including Medicaid) as identified in the List of Excluded Individuals and Entities, System for Award Management and/or state and commonwealth Medicheck lists.
 CBH providers are required to report to CBH within three business days if they discover that currently employed or contracted staff or individuals applying for employment are on an excluded list (see the Exclusion Lists section of this Provider Manual).